SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 <img src={useBaseUrl('img/integrations/hosts-operating-systems/linux-transparent.png')} alt="Thumbnail icon" width="45"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The Sumo Logic App for Linux allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.
+The Sumo Logic app for Linux allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.
 In addition to that, it allows you to view information about events, logins, and the security status of your Linux system using Linux system logs.

 The app consists of predefined searches and dashboards that provide visibility into your environment for real-time or historical analysis.
 Our dashboards provide insight into CPU, memory, network, file descriptors, page faults, and TCP connectors.
 This app uses OpenTelemetry, an open-source collector for the collection of both metrics and log data.